 Humans have been on the planet for 3 million years (Homo habilis), 2 million years (Homo erectus), or 200,000 years (Homo sapiens sapiens) depending on what you want to call “human”.
 The structure and organization of life we know as “civilization” has been around for about 8,000-12,000 years if we mark its beginning with the domestication of plants and animals.
-If we think about social complexity rather than civilization per se, it was about 40,000 years ago when social complexity increased to include many of the characteristics we associate with civilization, such as surplus, large permanent settlements, and inequities in wealth (see Hayden in Oxford Handbook of Hunter-Gatherers).
+40,000 years ago, social complexity increased to include many of the characteristics we associate with civilization, such as surplus, large permanent settlements, and inequities in wealth (see Hayden in Oxford Handbook of Hunter-Gatherers).
+Thus, we might mark that as the beginning of civilization if we think social complexity is key to what we call civilization.
 It took us about 8,000-12,000 years (or 40,000 years) to discover that our modern way of life (and possibly civilization, itself) is unsustainable (meaning that it will end).
 Perhaps we might consider the fact that for 96% to 99.6% of human existence (190,000 to 2.9 million years) we lived sustainably on one planet’s worth of resources.
 Depending on what level of social complexity is actually sustainable, we might say that we lived 80% of human existence sustainably (given an increase in social complexity 40,000 years ago and defining “human” as homo sapiens sapiens).
 What lessons might we learn from our history to guide us once again to sustainable lifestyles, or, even better, to thriving on one planet?
 Because writing, itself, developed with the lifestyle we call “civilization”, we never did have anything like a written owner’s manual for how our ancestors lived sustainably for so much time.
 Hopefully, archeology, anthropology, and related fields of study will help us create one.

 That is some of my motivation for understanding pre-civilization (i.e., pre-history) ways of living in general and my specific motivation for turning to one of the Great Courses, “Human Prehistory and the First Civilizations”, taught by Professor of Archeology, Brian M. Fagan of UC-Santa Barbara.
 What follows are my notes on the class (they are rough notes with some missing info and questions that I may go back and answer at some point).
 When I add pictures and notes from other sources, they are noted and appear in brackets.
 Most of the notes focus on the area surrounding the hunter-gatherer information and the transition to civilization.